Woodrow Wilson: Health collapses

 To bolster public support for ratification, Wilson barnstormed the Western states, but he returned to the White House in late September due to health problems.
 On October 2, 1919, Wilson suffered a serious stroke, leaving him paralyzed on his left side, and with only partial vision in the right eye.
-He was confined to bed for weeks and sequestered from everyone except his wife and his physician, Dr. Cary Grayson.
-Dr. Bert E. Park, a neurosurgeon who examined Wilson's medical records after his death, writes that Wilson's illness affected his personality in various ways, making him prone to "disorders of emotion, impaired impulse control, and defective judgment."
+He was confined to bed for weeks and sequestered from everyone except his wife and his physician, Cary Grayson.
+Bert E. Park, a neurosurgeon who examined Wilson's medical records after his death, writes that Wilson's illness affected his personality in various ways, making him prone to "disorders of emotion, impaired impulse control, and defective judgment."
 Anxious to help the president recover, Tumulty, Grayson, and the First Lady determined what documents the president read and who was allowed to communicate with him.
 For her influence in the administration, some have described Edith Wilson as "the first female President of the United States."
 Link states that by November 1919, Wilson's "recovery was only partial at best.
 His mind remained relatively clear; but he was physically enfeebled, and the disease had wrecked his emotional constitution and aggravated all his more unfortunate personal traits.

 Throughout late 1919, Wilson's inner circle concealed the severity of his health issues.
 By February 1920, the president's true condition was publicly known.
 Many expressed qualms about Wilson's fitness for the presidency at a time when the League fight was reaching a climax, and domestic issues such as strikes, unemployment, inflation and the threat of Communism were ablaze.
 In mid-March 1920, Lodge and his Republicans formed a coalition with the pro-treaty Democrats to pass a treaty with reservations, but Wilson rejected this compromise and enough Democrats followed his lead to defeat ratification.
 No one close to Wilson was willing to certify, as required by the Constitution, his "inability to discharge the powers and duties of the said office."
 Though some members of Congress encouraged Vice President Marshall to assert his claim to the presidency, Marshall never attempted to replace Wilson.
 Wilson's lengthy period of incapacity while serving as president was nearly unprecedented; of the previous presidents, only James Garfield had been in a similar situation, but Garfield retained greater control of his mental faculties and faced relatively few pressing issues.